wajau12/odin-recipes/README.md

 # odin-recipes
 This project builds a basic recipe website.
-It will enable me to practice and demonstrate all the knowledge gained on the basics of HTML.
+It is for my practice and demonstration of the knowledge gained on the basics of HTML and CSS.